-During our trip to Mexico, we stayed at a condo in Tulum, but not right on the beach.
+During our trip to Mexico in 2017, we stayed at a condo in Tulum, but not right on the beach.
 There is a road that goes along the beach in Tulum, but much of it is very busy so we weren’t quite sure how to plan a day at the beach.

 Someone recommend Zazil Kin to us if we wanted to go the the Tulum beach.
 We were told if you find a place (like a hotel or restaurant) along the beach and eat there and/or rent a beach chair, you can use the beach (which is exactly what we did).